 There shall be no open flame or spark-producing equipment in any spraying area nor within 20 feet thereof unless separated by a partition.

 The average mid-sized sedan is 15 feet in length.
-Due to these regulations above, technicians must make sure to delay the spraying of the brake cleaner until all torching, welding, and any other sources of ignition (including vehicle engine ignition) are eliminated or off in the immediate and surrounding bays.
+Due to the regulations above, technicians must delay the spraying of the brake cleaner until all torching, welding, and any other sources of ignition (including vehicle engine ignition) are eliminated or off in the immediate and surrounding bays.

-If you have questions or need further assistance in the topic of flammable liquid use and storage we’re here to help.
-KPA offers environmental risk management services to assist you in managing chemicals and hazardous waste at your facilities.
-We help you document procedural compliance and provide guidance on minimizing waste generation and appropriately managing and disposing of wastes.
+If you have questions or need further assistance regarding flammable liquid use and storage, we’re here to help.
+KPA offers environmental risk management services to help you manage chemicals and hazardous waste at your facilities.
+We help you document procedural compliance and provide guidance on minimizing waste generation and appropriately managing and disposing of waste.
 Our compliance inspections, plan development, and permitting assistance will help you resolve your environmental compliance challenges.